storesafe/cordova-sqlite-storage/README.md

 - Problems have been reported when using this plugin with Crosswalk (for Android).
 A couple of things you can try:
   - Install Crosswalk as a plugin instead of using Crosswalk to create the project.
   - Use `androidDatabaseImplementation: 2` in the openDatabase options as described below.
+- Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object exported (ES5 feature).
+It is recommended to use [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) for SQLite database access with React Native Android/iOS instead.

 ## Further testing needed